Address: 56-58 Portland Place, London W1B 1NJ

 Here at Portland Place we believe that exceptional teaching, combined with a modern curriculum inside and outside the classroom, provides the best stimulus for children to become inquisitive and creative learners and achieve beyond exams.

 The Good Schools Guide describes us as ‘small, nurturing and refreshingly relaxed.
 A haven of creativity in the pushy, academically competitive world of London day schools.
 A place for engaged, lively kids’.
-85% of pupils achieved five plus A*-C grades at GCSE level.
+85 per cent of pupils achieved five plus A*-C grades at GCSE level.

 Back to all Schools